sarahciston/shequalifies/posts/field2-dataIds.md

 </div>

-## 2. dark susveillance, disregarded (or adapted) forms
+## 2. passing & flagging: dark susveillance & adaptable forms

 Resistance to data colonialism, or surveillance broadly, also has its historical antecedents in the resistance practices of enslaved people, argues Simone Browne.
 She finds oppositional energy for another way of being by looking to "black epistemologies of contending with antiblack surveillance, where the tools of social control in plantation surveillance or lantern laws in city spaces and beyond were appropriated, co-opted, repurposed, and challenged in order to facilitate survival and escape" (22).
-She details examples of enslaved and formerly enslaved people evading these systems by passing, disguise, alternate communication networks, literacy, and more; and she argues that this group of strategies, which she terms "dark sousveillance [...] also provides a way to frame how the contemporary surveillance of the racial body might be contended with" (24).
+She details examples of enslaved and formerly enslaved people evading these systems by passing, disguise, alternate communication networks, literacy, and more (55); and she argues that this group of strategies, which she terms "dark sousveillance [...] also provides a way to frame how the contemporary surveillance of the racial body might be contended with" (24).

-### obfuscation as strategy & passing vs flagging--hanky codes as data, flower codes, crypto,

-Lupton suggests that the worry of dataveillance acquiring 'too much' knowledge obfuscates the problems of innacurate and missing information, or the socio-economic disadvantages of data invisibility (125).
+These strategies of resistence rely on a combination of obfuscation and adaptation, working with and against the grain of data colonialism, and must address a multi-pronged concerns.
+Lupton suggests that the contemporary worry of data-profilers acquiring 'too much' knowledge has overshadowed the equally dangerous problems of innacurate and missing information, or the socio-economic disadvantages of data invisibility (125).
 However, in one counter-example, Nabil Hassein (2017) argues against improving the bias of facial recognition technologies, as this technology is so frequently used for law enforcement, which has been shown to unfairly uphold white supremacist anti-Black oppression: "Why should we desire our faces to be legible for efficient automated processing by systems of their design?" ([Hassein, "Against Black Inclusion in Facial Recognition"](https://digitaltalkingdrum.com/2017/08/15/against-black-inclusion-in-facial-recognition/))

-### life writing

-Early women's life writing was more daily and embodied (109) "Where men followed meandering minds or put themselves in the mind of Christ, medieval and early modern English women's 'being in and becoming with' was situated in the social spaces of the home and materiality of bodies" (Wernimont 2018, 109).
+From the earliest examples I could find, analog forms like the paper diary proved adaptable to different uses---"nondigital mediations allowed for narrative and numerate tracking of women’s lives" (Wernimont 2018, 142)---(granted these still required a certain status and knowledge, like literacy and access to paper and time to write, which would not have been available to people of all races or classes).
+Early white women's life writing was more daily and embodied, says Wernimont, "Where men followed meandering minds or put themselves in the mind of Christ, medieval and early modern English women's 'being in and becoming with' was situated in the social spaces of the home and materiality of bodies" (109).
+However, with the shift to contemporary technologies, the gendering has remained but the opportunities for appropriation and adaptation have foreclosed dramatically:

->"Where early modern life writing by women was able to take account of the domestic and embodied labors of women, the automation and algorithmic black boxing of twenty-first-century devices limits what is counted, and thereby limits the kinds of lives that can emerge as mediated by these technologies."
-(Wernimont 2018, 142)
-"nondigital mediations allowed for narrative and numerate tracking of women’s lives" (Wernimont 2018, 142).

->"Where data gathering and analysis is part of everyday practice, when lodged in the memories and bodies of women, it has been called caring for others.
-But the self-care processes that wearable devices can track, manage, and analyze have been coded as part of a masculine pursuit of self-knowledge and self-control. [...]
-But this body of knowledge looks s ciously like early Enlightenment paradigms that privileged white, male, bourgeois life as the only life worth knowing. [...] we are not simply talking about large-scale data storage and analysis creating different ways of knowing but also different ways of being."
-(Wernimont 2018, 143)

-### open/closed forms, appropriating for own use
->"One of the ways in which the gendering of activity tracking has changed with the shift to mechanical and then digital pedometers is in the relative inaccessibility of the media for women’s appropriation.
+>One of the ways in which the gendering of activity tracking has changed with the shift to mechanical and then digital pedometers is in the relative inaccessibility of the media for women’s appropriation.
 The interface of the manuscript page or book is relatively free from constraint; even in the tabular books and almanacs of the period, we see writers using forms designed to capture numbers in order to record a wide array of information.
 In contrast, tracking watches, bracelets, and necklaces along with their apps close off the data collection in ways that block women and gender-nonconforming or nonbinary people from hacking the media to create nonmasculine experiences and/or stories.
-The informational interfaces of digital media change, and the different media ecosystems today are mutually constitutive of one another, both working to create certain possibilities for lived experience and foreclosing others."
+The informational interfaces of digital media change, and the different media ecosystems today are mutually constitutive of one another, both working to create certain possibilities for lived experience and foreclosing others.
 (Wernimont 2018, 141)

-### care of the self(?) other

 <div class="artist">

 ### artist's intervention: Sonya Rapoport (pt 2)

-**use for example of diff kinds of data collection**

 ![rapoport-biorhythm1](https://cdn.glitch.com/eaa18b38-3765-4c0b-8304-2af139b6b542%2FRapoport-Biorhythm_May_1980.jpg?v=1598005438251)
 ![rapoport-biorhythm2](https://cdn.glitch.com/eaa18b38-3765-4c0b-8304-2af139b6b542%2FRapoport-BiorhythmPostulatePerformance.jpg?v=1598005436045)
 _Biorhythm: Postulate and Performance_ (detail) (1981)